kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.111   Launch operator organization.

-An applicant's safety review document must contain organizational charts and a description that shows that the launch operator's organization satisfies the requirements of §417.103 of this chapter.
+An applicant's safety review document must contain organizational charts and a description that shows that the launch operator's organization satisfies the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]] of this chapter.
 An applicant's safety review document must also identify all persons with whom the applicant has contracted to provide safety-related goods or services for the launch of the launch vehicle.

 ### §415.113   Launch personnel certification program.

-\(a\) A safety review document must describe how the applicant will satisfy the personnel certification program requirements of §417.105 of this chapter and identify by position those individuals who implement the program.
+\(a\) A safety review document must describe how the applicant will satisfy the personnel certification program requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]] of this chapter and identify by position those individuals who implement the program.

 \(b\) An applicant's safety review document must contain a copy of its documentation that demonstrates how the launch operator implements the personnel certification program.